pointblue/wetland-incentives-bioenergetics/README.md

 ##### Wetlands & crops (potential habitat)

 -   DONE - Compile annual statewide crop acreages from NASS through 2017, using original CVJV land cover data to estimate total acreage of each crop class within the CVJV primary focus area
--   Extract proportion open water in each crop class through 2017 using water tracker data (or use time series already on water tracker website?)
+-   IN PROGRESS - Model proportion open water in each crop class through 2017 using water tracker data
--   Fit new/updated flooding curves for each crop class including data through 2017
-    -   Model proportion open water as a function of day of year, accounting for proportion masked by clouds
+    -   Model proportion open water as a function of day of year
-    -   Consider effect of precipitation or annual water year type?
+    -   Consider fitting separate models for each year, or effect of precipitation/annual water year type?
 (2013-14 = critical; 2014-15 = critical; 2015-16 = dry/below normal; 2016-17 = wet)
     -   Consider adjusting proportion open water by acreages enrolled in incentive programs? (but probably a tiny %)
     -   Predict proportion open water by day of year with confidence intervals for each crop class and year
 -   Assume same proportion accessible as original CVJV analysis

 #### Energy density & energy needs